Crusty Gluten-Free Bread

 Directions

-• Mix the Dry Ingredients: Combine the arrowroot flour, white rice flour, buckwheat flour, caster sugar, salt, and instant dried yeast in a mixing bowl.
+• Mix the Dry Ingredients: Combine the gluten-free crusty bread mix and caster sugar and instant dried yeast in a mixing bowl.
 Whisk thoroughly to ensure all ingredients are evenly distributed.

-• Combine Ingredients: Pour the psyllium husk gel into the dry ingredients.
-Add the olive oil and apple cider vinegar.
+• Combine Ingredients: Pour tempered water into the dry ingredients.
+Add the olive oil and apple cider vinegar and leave for 10 minutes to allow to hydrate.
 Knead the mixture for 10 minutes until it forms a smooth dough and the sugar has completely dissolved.
 Alternatively, use a stand mixer on high for 10 minutes.

 • Form the Dough: Remove the dough from the bowl and form it into a ball.
 Sprinkle a little arrowroot flour on your bench top and roll out the dough using a rolling pin dusted with arrowroot flour.
 Once rolled out, bring the sides to the middle, flip it over, and slightly roll to seal the bottom.